shiro-furuya/shiro-furuya.github.io/_pages/about.md

   - /about.html
 ---

 *I am a sociologist and demographer with a keen interst in interdisciplinary approaches.
-I use demographic techniques, causal inference, and biostatistics to describe and explain inequalities.*
+I use demographic techniques, causal inference, and biostatistics to understand how our world works.*

 ## **Appointments**